Boston Consulting Group

 Boston Consulting Group, Inc. (BCG) is an American global management consulting firm founded in 1963 and headquartered in Boston, Massachusetts.
-It is one of the Big Three (or MBB, the world’s three largest management consulting firms by revenue) along with Bain & Company and McKinsey & Company.
-Since 2021, the consultancy has been led by the German executive Christoph Schweizer.
+It is one of the "Big Three" (or MBB, the world's three largest management consulting firms by revenue) along with McKinsey & Company and Bain & Company.
+Since 2021, BCG has been led by the German executive Christoph Schweizer.

 History

 The firm was founded in 1963 as part of The Boston Safe Deposit and Trust Company.
 Bruce Henderson had been recruited from Arthur D. Little to establish the consulting arm operating as a subsidiary under the name Management and Consulting Division of the Boston Safe Deposit and Trust Company.
 Initially the division only advised clients of the bank, with billings for the first month at just US$500.
 Henderson hired his second consultant, Arthur P. Contas, in December 1963.
 In 1966, BCG opened its second office in Tokyo, Japan.